International Student Admission

 Follow these instructions to seek admission to the College of Business as an international student.
 (If you are seeking admission under a special agreement between your university and the University of Michigan-Dearborn, please view the "special admission process for 3+2, Master's, and Visiting Programs," further below.)

 We conduct a holistic review of each application.
-There is no formula to define who will make a successful candidate, but we are especially interested in evidence of strong academic performance and a brief but clear statement of purpose.
-Admission is competitive.
+There is no formula to define who will make a successful candidate, but we are especially interested in strong overall academic performance, strong quantitative skills, and a brief but clear statement of purpose.
+Admission is selective.

 View our Class Profile to learn more.